 The proper coordination of the various estate planning tools and assets of an estate is critical to reducing the taxes paid as a result of someone's death.
 Additionally, the proper coordination of the estate plan can help to ensure that the proper individuals receive Husband and Wife’s assets, rather than unintended beneficiaries receiving unintended benefits.

 Ford+Bergner LLP considers the proper coordination of the estate plan of the utmost importance to our clients.
 As a result, we attempt to gather comprehensive information regarding the assets and intended dispositions of our estate planning clients so that we can properly advise them on the most effective methods of estate planning.
-Please contact us if you are interested in having us assist you with your comprehensive estate plan.
+Please contact us if you are interested in having us assist you with a comprehensive Texas estate plan.